 The Waterfall approach is one of the well-established project management frameworks.
 Most project managers are very well aware of this project management methodology, and it’s often seen as a traditional project management framework.

 The waterfall method consists of clearly defined, demarcated, and sequential phases.
 In the case of a software project, these phases could be the following:

 - Transition to ongoing support.

 Each phase has a clear boundary.
 A project team needs to complete one phase before proceeding with the next phase.
 This sequential pattern resembles a waterfall, which is the reason behind the name.
-This framework is often referred to as the “software development lifecycle” (SDLC) in the software development industry.
+The waterfall methodology is often referred to as the “software development life cycle” (SDLC).

 This framework is highly suitable for large and complex projects where the business requirements are clearly defined.
 Such projects often involve many stakeholders.
 Since most PMs/organizations know this framework, communication among these stakeholders becomes easy.

 Hire expert developers for your next project

 Furthermore, you can define clear entry and exit criteria for each phase.
 You can implement a review process after each phase.
 These factors help you to manage risks better, and you get a predictable outcome.

 “Scrum” is a project management framework that rose to prominence in recent decades.
 Many organizations and PMs have taken to it, and more PMs are learning this framework.
 It’s very popular in the software development industry.